istio/istio.io/content/en/docs/examples/microservices-istio/run-bookinfo-with-kubernetes/index.md

 ## Enable external access to the application

 Once your application is running, enable clients from outside the cluster to access it.
 Such clients are known as mesh-external clients.
-Once you configure the steps below successfully, you will be able to access the application by browser from your laptop.
+Once you configure the steps below successfully, you can access the application from your laptop's browser.

 If your cluster runs on GKE, change the `productpage` service type to `LoadBalancer` before you create your Kubernetes ingress, as shown in this example: